Doctors Note Logo

 • A combination of blood sugar control, proper nutrition, resistance exercise, and inflammation management is critical.

-• Use tools like Ubie's free AI-powered Diabetic Neuropathy symptom checker to quickly assess whether nerve damage may be contributing to your muscle loss and get guidance on next steps.
+• Use Ubie's free AI-powered symptom checker to get a better understanding of your leg symptoms and receive personalized guidance on potential causes and next steps.

 • Consult your healthcare team before starting new supplements, exercise programs, or if you experience serious symptoms.